Sha4p3y3/IMDB-Movie-Database-Interface/README.md

 > Author: Roni Rengit

 An interface to check out all movie/serial information.
 You can search by movie name and year.
-You can get a hell lot of information such as language, release date, genre, actors, director, writer, imdn rating, rotten tomatoes rating, etc. You can also download the poster of the movie.I have done error checking but if I have missed something, do let me know.
+You can get a lot of information such as language, release date, genre, actors, director, writer, imdn rating, rotten tomatoes rating, etc. You can also download the poster of the movie.I have done error checking but if I have missed something, do let me know.
 Like always, feel free to modify, share this code.
 Do give me a shout if you find any errors.
 Thank you.